Influenza (flu) immunization: Myths and facts

 Fact: Influenza vaccines do not protect against the viruses or bacteria that cause colds or stomach illnesses, often called the stomach flu.
 The influenza virus is a respiratory virus and is very different and typically causes more severe illness than the viruses that cause the common cold or the stomach flu.
 Influenza vaccines only protect against the viruses that cause influenza.

-Myth: The vaccines do not work because I still get influenza (the flu).
+Myth: The vaccines do not work because I still get influenza.

 Fact: There are many different types of viruses that can cause influenza-like symptoms any time of the year, but these are not actually the influenza virus.

-The influenza vaccines protect against the strains of influenza viruses that health experts think will likely cause influenza during the current influenza season.
+The influenza vaccines protect against the strains of influenza viruses expected to cause influenza during the influenza season.
 The vaccines do not protect against other viruses that cause similar illnesses, such as respiratory syncytial virus (RSV) or parainfluenza.
 Because the influenza virus strains in the vaccine change most years, you need to get immunized each year to be protected against new strains.

-In elderly people and people who have certain chronic health conditions, the vaccines may not prevent influenza completely but may decrease symptoms, complications and the risk of dying from influenza.
+In older people and those with certain chronic health conditions, the vaccines may not prevent influenza completely but may decrease symptoms, complications and the risk of dying from influenza.

 Myth: I am pregnant and should not get an influenza vaccine.

 Fact: The inactivated influenza vaccine given by injection is considered safe at any stage of pregnancy.
 People in the second half of pregnancy are at much higher risk of hospitalization due to influenza, especially those in the third trimester.
-As well, people at any stage of pregnancy who have chronic medical conditions are also at much higher risk of serious influenza complications and should be immunized.
+As well, people at any stage of pregnancy with certain chronic health conditions are also at much higher risk of serious complications from influenza and should be immunized.
+Getting immunized while pregnant also helps to protect your baby from influenza until they are old enough to get the influenza vaccine at 6 month of age.

-Myth: I am a nursing mother and should not get an influenza vaccine.
+Myth: I should not get an influenza vaccine if I am breast/chestfeeding.

-Fact: It is safe for babies to breastfeed after mothers receive the influenza vaccine.
+Fact: It is safe for babies to breast/chestfeed after you receive the influenza vaccine.

 For more information